Skip to Main Content

 Chef Chris Hendrickson and the Irving Park Address

-Under chef Chris Hendrickson, Smoque has maintained operational consistency across a period when many mid-tier restaurant operations in Chicago have contracted or closed.
+Under chef Chris Hendrickson, Smoque has maintained operational consistency across a period when many restaurants in Chicago have contracted or closed.
 The Irving Park address, away from the neighborhoods that attract concentrated dining investment, functions as both constraint and advantage: lower overhead pressures and a local customer base that returns on a regular cycle, supplemented by destination visitors who make the trip specifically for the barbecue.

-Chicago's broader fine dining infrastructure , which includes Alinea, Smyth, Oriole, and Kasama , operates in a different price tier and format, but the critical culture those venues generate elevates the city's dining credibility broadly.
+Chicago's broader fine dining infrastructure, which includes Alinea, Smyth, Oriole, and Kasama, operates in a different price tier and format, but the critical culture those venues generate elevates the city's dining credibility broadly.
 A city with serious tasting-menu infrastructure and a serious OAD Cheap Eats presence is one where the full range of dining is being evaluated, which benefits Smoque's visibility in rankings that compare across cities.

 Planning Your Visit

 Smoque operates Tuesday through Thursday and Sunday from 11am to 8pm, with extended hours on Friday and Saturday until 9pm.
 Monday is closed.
-The Irving Park location is accessible by public transit and has street parking in the surrounding grid.
-Peak lunch hours on weekends generate the longest waits , arriving at or shortly after the 11am open is the most reliable approach for counter service without a queue.

 Logistics at a Glance